STRAN90/milestone-project-4/TESTING.md

 - 1440px - desktop size,
 - 1950px - desktop large size.

-### Code Validation

-### HTML

-I used [W3 HTML Validator](https://validator.w3.org/) to validate all HTML files by URI, pasting the web address, checking to ensure no errors were found.
-After changing the aria-labelledby attribute to point to an element in the same document no error or warnings found.

 ### Manual Testing user stories

 * Home Page Desktop view